qiangpipi/devstack_on_ubuntu/README.md

 ```
 Notes:
 Don't forget to add access strategy for the vm.
 Otherwise the vms can't be pinged and sshed.
+To restart the tgt service if error occurs in cinder-volume.
 How to pull up all the services without re-stack everything after host node rebooted?